Honor Judith Rosenbaum's leadership on her 10th anniversary as JWA’s CEO by making a donation!

 Known to her contemporaries as the “Lady Angel of the Tenement District,” Clarice Baright was a social worker and a trailblazing attorney who combined these skills as an advocate for the rights of New York City’s children and its poor.
 In a career spanning the first half of the twentieth century, Baright fought for reforms in the style and spirit of the Progressive Era, while earning the distinctions of serving as the second female magistrate in New York City history and of being among the first few women admitted to the American Bar Association.

-The only child of Jewish parents, Elizabeth and Shussman Margoles, Baright was born Sadie Margoles in Vienna, Austria, in 1881.
+The youngest of five children of Jewish parents, Elizabeth and Shussman Margoles, Baright was born Sadie Margoles in Vienna, Austria, in 1881.
 Her family immigrated to New York’s Lower East Side when she was three years old.
 After graduating from New York University as a young adult, she returned to Europe to study social conditions and then enrolled in the night division of New York University’s law school in 1903.
 Although she was not a candidate for a law degree and never received one, she was admitted to the New York State Bar Association in 1905.

 Career